 The Tony Balthasar Achievement Award represented a fantastic opportunity for any Rover from Sydney North, to undertake the overseas adventure of a lifetime!

 Tony Balthasar was Rover Adviser at 1st East Roseville during the 1960s, when Dick Smith was a member of that Crew.
 Tony passed away in 1979 and some years later, Dick donated a generous sum of money to create the Tony Balthasar Achievement Award fund.
 Its intent is to provide the sort of adventurous opportunities for a Rover that Tony assisted with and encouraged during his time at 1st East Roseville.

 By tradition, the Award was valued at $6,000-$8,000 and covered the cost of a trip to Europe including a stay at Baden-Powell House in London and a climbing course at Kandersteg International Scout Centre in Switzerland.
 Over the years, many equivalent overseas adventures were proposed and undertaken.
 Recipients have cycled around Vietnam, mountaineered in South and North America, dog-sledded in Sweden and undertaken many other activities.

-With the closure of 1st East Roseville Rover Crew, the fund’s Trustees first made the Award available in 2007 to applicants from any Rover Crew in Sydney North Region.
+The first 13 awardees were from 1st East Roseville Rover Crew over the years 1985-2002.
+With the closure of that Crew, the fund’s Trustees first made the Award available in 2007 to applicants from any Rover Crew in Sydney North Region.
 The successful recipient was Kylie Young from Mona Vale Rover Crew.
 Read of her adventures here

 Aaron Smith from Kissing Point Rover Crew was granted the Award for 2009 and travelled to Europe in July 2010, undertaking an 8,300km bicycle journey from the Arctic Circle in Finland to Vienna in Austria.
 Read the details of Aaron’s trip here